 Ponytail hole in hood, flat-seams, reflective logo

-For all the utilities it offers, the Echo Hoodie doesn't have everything.
+The Echo Hoodie doesn't have everything.
 This sun shirt lacks pockets and has the lowest UPF rating of any model we tested.
 If your skin is really sensitive and you need all the protection you can get, the Mountain Hardwear Crater Lake is nearly as breathable and is made of fabric that blocks more than 98% of UV rays.
-With a 15 UPF rating, the Echo Hoodie still blocks around 93% of UV rays, though (as compared to 98% blockage from 50 UPF fabric).
+With a 15 UPF rating, the Echo Hoodie still blocks around 93% of UV rays.
 “During a full day of mountain biking in full sun, I did still get a slight burn through the fabric when I didn't wear sunscreen,” noted our tester.
 Nevertheless, the supreme breathability is unbeatable, and we love that the Echo Hoodie comes in more colors now than ever before.
 For another highly breathable hoody, check out the Free Fly Bamboo Shade Hoodie II, which effectively breathes and wicks moisture thanks to the bamboo-blend fabric.

 SPECIFICATIONS